Himanshukumar30/SpringBoard.practice/README.md

 # JS-Practice

 ## Description
-This folder is part of my JS Practice exercises designed by SpringBoard
+This folder is part of my Practice exercises designed by SpringBoard

 ## Getting Started